illinois-cs241/assignment-docs/extreme_edge_cases.md

 Your implementation goes in camelCaser.c, and you may not leak any memory.

-We have also included a _reference implementation_.
-It is there to help you answer questions like, "What should be the result of inputting `<blah>` into `camel_caser()`?"
-You can start the program with `./camelCaser-reference` and the program will take your input and return it camelCased when you press Enter.
-You should not add quotes around the strings you test (unless you want to try camelCasing actual quotation marks).

 #### Destroy

 You must also implement `destroy(char **result)`, a function that takes in the output of your `camel_caser` and frees up any memory used by it.
 We will be calling this in our test cases and checking for memory leaks in your implementation, so remember to test this!